-- 1. Demonstrate the algorithms and basic concepts of data structures. - 2.
-Analyze and implement linear data structures with linked list. - 3.
+- 1. Understand the algorithms and basic concepts of data structures. - 2.
+Implement the various types of linked list and its applications. - 3.
 Explore and implement non-linear data structures with trees and graphs. - 4.
 Explain different types of hashing and sorting techniques. - 5.
 Analyze different types of Problem-Solving Methods.